 Olar is a tiny town located in the state of South Carolina.
 With a population of 208 people and just one neighborhood, Olar is the 267th largest community in South Carolina.

-The citizens of Olar are slightly less educated than the national average of 21.84% for the average city or town: 15.25% of adults in Olar have a bachelor's degree or advanced degree
+The percentage of adults in Olar with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.25% of adults in Olar have a bachelor's degree or advanced degree.

 The per capita income in Olar in 2022 was $24,720, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $98,880 for a family of four.
 However, Olar contains both very wealthy and poor people as well.